Sugandha171/myweb/README.md

-# A dummy website for computer screen & mobile screen view.
+# A dummy website for computer screen & Tab screen view.